MillenniumMachines/UserMods/Millennium-Milo-V1.5-MODS/Morfesto/Anti-Backlash Nut Mod/README.md

 ![it smells worse on the inside](https://github.com/Morfesto/UserMods/blob/patch-1/Millennium-Milo-V1.5-MODS/Morfesto/Anti-Backlash%20Nut%20Mod/images/cutout_sideview.png)

-If you're having a hard time with tolorances or your hardware is of a different size you can load it up in Onshape and edit the parameters.
+If you're having a hard time with tolerances or your hardware is of a different size you can load it up in Onshape and edit the parameters.

 [Model in Onshape](https://cad.onshape.com/documents/ad61f8ae473d135feabd2e81/w/a8a77c03487b52f66df65681/e/e948fd554dec3bcaa4e45c56)